 Of course not!
-It´s all up to you.
-The only things you need is a vivid imagination, lots of guts, no fear for the unknown, willingness to meet new people and live in the present.
-If you go on line, you will get information about possibilities, discounts, specific offers for young people, and so on.
+It’s all up to you.
+You only need a vivid imagination, lots of guts, no fear for the unknown, willingness to meet new people and live in the present.
+If you go online, you will get information about possibilities, discounts, specific offers for young people, and so on.

 Why is travelling by train such a good option?

 - You don’t need a lot of money.

 - You plan every detail of the journey yourself.